 Agneta Herlitz’ research group

-Individual differences in cognition – What sex differences are there in cognitive abilities and how can they be explained?
-Is the risk of dementia influenced by the cogntive ability in childhood?
+Individual differences in cognition – What sex differences are there in cognitive abilities and other behaviors.
+How can they be explained and what is their impact on society?

 Individual differences in cognition